 The length of the panel should be measured from the extreme corner of one corner to the extreme corner of the other corner.

 The thickness of the panel with all layers (installation plane and finishing layers) should be 25-45 cm.
 Internal walls can be thinner as they do not need additional layers, such as thermal insulation.
 Walls used to separate two independent dwelling units must provide sufficient sound insulation, which also affects their thickness.

 The basic building materials are wood and natural fibres.
 Interior finishing layers must be human-friendly and pleasant to the touch.
 The recommended use of wood in the interior is between 30% and 70% of the visible surfaces.
 The use of skeletal or solid construction (or a hybrid of both) is allowed.
 The choice must be technically and financially viable.

 The technology of the joint is not the subject of the assignment.
-Any angle between the two walls is possible, but the recommended angles are 45° and 30°.
+Any angle between the two walls is possible.

 The foundations are not the subject of this assignment.